kyrylo0605/wordpress/wp-content/plugins/wp-rss-aggregator/readme.txt

 * Aggregator or curate news from the top sources in your market or niche to improve your SEO and build a better reputation.
 * Show related content from other reputable sites to build a sense of trust with your readers.
 * Since video content has become so popular, link to Youtube videos anywhere on your site to provide visitors with more reasons to stick around.
+* Share podcast feeds with your readers to make the most of audio content.
 * Provide value to your readers by curating job openings, real estate listings, or other information to help them grow.
 * Aggregate ever-popular podcast episodes related to the topic of your website to keep visitors engaged.
 * Authors, writers, and other content creators, display a feed of your work from multiple sites in a single portfolio.